vacp2p/rfc-index/vac/1/coss.md

 Changes to stable specifications should be restricted to cosmetic ones, errata and clarifications.
 Stable specifications are contracts between editors, implementers, and end-users.

-### Stagnant Specifications

-When raw or draft specifications have no activity and/or no desire to reach technical maturity, they become **stagnant** specifications.
-After a non-specified time, the specification can be asked to be downgraded to **stagnant**.
-They SHOULD be kept for their historical value but it is RECOMMENDED to not implement them.
-The editor MAY choose to reinstate the previous status at any time.
-Stagnant specifications have no contractual weight.

 ### Deprecated Specifications

 When stable specifications are replaced by newer draft specifications, they become **deprecated** specifications.
-Deprecated specifications SHOULD not be changed except to indicate their replacements, if any.
+Deprecated specifications should not be changed except to indicate their replacements, if any.
-Deprecated specifications MAY be contracts between editors, implementers and end-users, while others MAY have no contractual weight.
+Deprecated specifications are contracts between editors, implementers and end-users.

+### Retired Specifications

+When deprecated specifications are no longer used in products, they become **retired** specifications.
+Retired specifications are part of the historical record.
+They should not be changed except to indicate their replacements, if any.
+Retired specifications have no contractual weight.

+### Deleted Specifications

+Deleted specifications are those that have not reached maturity (stable) and were discarded.
+They should not be used and are only kept for their historical value.
+Only Raw and Draft specifications can be deleted.

 ## Editorial control